SQream/sqream_docs/sqream_studio_5.4.3/configuring_your_instance_of_sqream.rst

 -------------------------
 You can also export and import your configuration settings into a .json file.
 This allows you to easily edit your parameters and to share this file with other users if required.

-For more information about configuring your instance of SQream, see :ref:`Configuration<configuration>`.
+For more information about configuring your instance of SQream, see `Configuration <https://docs.sqream.com/en/v2020.3.2.1/configuration_guides/index.html>`_.